- What Are They?

 - Internal medicine specialists

-The specialists who are involved with treating hematomas and bruising often depends on any associated symptoms and whether internal organs have injury.
+The specialists who are involved with treating hematomas and bruising often depend on any associated symptoms and whether internal organs have an injury.

 How do doctors diagnose hematomas and bruises?